-The Independent National Electoral Commission (INEC) has released the final list of candidates that will contest the governorship and houses of assembly election in 28 states of the federation in the 2023 elections.
+The Independent National Electoral Commission (INEC) has released the final list of candidates to contest the governorship and houses of assembly election in 28 federation states in the 2023 elections.

-In a statement signed on Wednesday by the National Commissioner and Chairman, Information and Voter Education Committee, Festus Okoye, the list contained 18 political parties that fielded 837 candidates and their running mates for the 28 governorship elections.
+In a statement signed on Wednesday by Festus Okoye, the National Commissioner and Chairman of the Information and Voter Education Committee, the list contained 18 political parties that fielded 837 candidates and their running mates for the 28 governorship elections.

 Also, the statement indicated that 10,231 candidates would vie for 993 seats in the state assembly elections.